Unplanned: United States

 Unplanned was released in the United States on March 29, 2019.
 The film received a pre-screening on February 21, 2019, in lower Manhattan, and again on March 28, 2019, in Indiana, one day before its release date.

-Many media outlets declined to air advertising for the film on account of the controversial subject matter and/or the film's R rating, including Google, A&E Networks, Discovery, Inc., Hallmark Channel, NBCUniversal, and Christian radio network K-Love.
-Google also listed the film as "drama/propaganda" in search results for a period of time.
-Only Fox News, who also did editorial coverage of the production, and the Christian Broadcasting Network agreed to air ads.
+Many media outlets declined to air advertising for the film on account of the controversial subject matter and/or the film's R rating, including A&E Networks, Discovery, Inc., Hallmark Channel, NBCUniversal, and Christian radio network K-Love.
+Only Fox News (who also did editorial coverage of the production) and the Christian Broadcasting Network agreed to air ads.

-During the opening weekend, its official Twitter account was suspended (reportedly because it was linked to another account that violated Twitter's code of conduct).
+During the opening weekend, the film's official Twitter account was suspended (reportedly because it was linked to another account that violated Twitter's code of conduct).
 It was soon reinstated, gaining thousands of additional followers within several hours, with the follower count briefly appearing to shoot up as high as 200,000.
 Twitter was then accused of dropping followers of the film's account from over 200,000 to approximately 16,000.
-Senator Josh Hawley accused Twitter of censoring conservative views, and in a letter to Twitter CEO Jack Dorsey, requested that an outside independent audit be made into Twitter's speech policies.
+US senator Josh Hawley accused Twitter of censoring conservative views, and in a letter to Twitter CEO Jack Dorsey, requested that an outside independent audit be made into Twitter's speech policies.
 Twitter responded and "said follower counts can often take up to 24 hours to stabilize following a suspension and that any issues with page follows should also be resolved shortly"; the next day, according to Newsweek, "the official account for the film appeared to confirm Twitter's statement" in a tweet.

 Mark Cavaliere, an executive director of a local Coalition for Life, dressed in a 40 Days for Life shirt like those seen in the film and recruited volunteers at some showings.

 Canada

 No distributors in Canada were initially interested in the film, which prevented movie theaters from picking it up.
 In June 2019, the small distribution company Cinedicom agreed to make it available to the Canadian market, its president stating the decision to distribute the film was based on divine inspiration.
 The producers accused Canada's dominant movie theater chain Cineplex Entertainment of effectively banning the film in the country by not showing it in its theaters.
-However, the company's usual practice is to only consider films if their distributor presents a marketing plan and obtains a rating from a provincial ratings board.
+The company usually only considers films if their distributor presents a marketing plan and obtains a rating from a provincial ratings board.
+Christian activist Faytene Grasseschi participated in organizing a petition threatening to boycott Cineplex unless it agreed to screen the film.

-Cineplex later reversed its decision, opting to screen the film in 14 locations.
-The competing chain Landmark Cinemas also screened the film at 10 locations.
-On July 12, 2019, the film took in $352,000 on its opening weekend on 56 screens across Canada for a per-screen average of around $7,100.
-Unplanned made $643,000 CAD at the Canadian box office.
+Cineplex later reversed its decision, opting to show the film in 14 locations.
+The competing chain Landmark Cinemas also show the film at 10 locations.
+Released onn July 12, 2019, the film took in $352,000 during its opening weekend, with the screen count variously reported as 49 or 56.
+Unplanned made $643,000 CAD at the Canadian box office in its one week of release.